-- The quick timbali triplet fills Neil plays at the beginning of "Time Stand Still" were inspired by a similar fill in a Genesis song.
-Later, he worked with the same engineer as that Genesis record and was told that the fill he was inspired by was recorded with the tape slowed down.
+- The quick triplet fills that Neil plays on timbales at the beginning of "Time Stand Still" were inspired by a similar fill in a Genesis song.
+Later, he worked with the same engineer as that Genesis record and was told that the original fill had been recorded with the tape slowed down.

 - After having his guitars take a backseat to Geddy Lee's keyboards from Signals to Hold Your Fire, many thought Alex Lifeson was going to be thrown into the background again on Presto.
 The first 20 seconds of the opener "Show Don't Tell" starts quiet.
 Then, this happens.
 Many fans rejoiced and started cheering "Lifeson has returned!"

 "We've been saying for years that this really wasn't a big deal.
 Turns out, it kinda is!""All of the previous inductees in this pantheon of rock are like a constellation of stars in the night sky.
 Among them, we are one tiny point of light.
 Shaped like a maple leaf."